avaframe/AvaFrame/docs/DFAnumerics.rst

 Space discretization
 ~~~~~~~~~~~~~~~~~~~~~~

 The domain is discretized in particles.
-Each particle :math:`p_k` is affected with the following properties:
+The following properties are assigned to each particle :math:`p_k`:
 a mass :math:`m_{p_k}`, a depth :math:`{h}_{p_k}`, a density :math:`\rho_{p_k}=\rho_0` and
 a velocity :math:`\mathbf{{u}}_{p_k}=({u}_{p_k,1}, {u}_{p_k,2})` (**those
 quantities are depth averaged, note that we dropped the overline from** :eq:`hmean-umean` **for simplicity reasons**).
 In the following paragraphs, :math:`i` and :math:`j` indexes refer to the different directions in the NCS,
-whereas  :math:`k` and :math:`l` indexes refer to particles
+whereas  :math:`k` and :math:`l` indexes refer to particles.

-A fixed mesh also caries the velocity, mass and flow depth properties.
+The quantities velocity, mass and flow depth are also defined on the fixed mesh.
 It is possible to navigate
-from particle property to mesh property using the interpolation methods described in :ref:`Mesh and interpolation`
+from particle property to mesh property using the interpolation methods described in :ref:`DFAnumerics:Mesh and interpolation`.

-Time discretization
+Time step
 ~~~~~~~~~~~~~~~~~~~~~~

-Two time discretization methods are available, a fixed time step one and a variable one.
+A fixed time step can be used or an adaptive time step can be computed using Courant-Friedrich-Lewy condition.

 Mesh and interpolation